 If Netflix and other mainstream on-demand movie services leave you feeling dead inside (or perhaps not dead enough), you may want to check out Shudder – a new boutique streaming service that caters to horror connoisseurs.

 Thanks to its greatly improved app support and growing collection of high quality originals, Shudder is even better than it was when it debuted in 2015.
-However, it’s also $1 pricier and its content library has shrunk down from around 500 titles to about 330.
+However, it’s also a little pricier than it was originally, so is it still a good value option in 2022?

 Continue on (if you dare) to get a taste of what Shudder’s originals are like, learn how much it costs to subscribe to Shudder and find out how to watch Shudder’s free TV channel.